 Because plywood's layers run perpendicular to each other, it is more dimensionally stable than solid wood.
 Engineered wood floor's higher price point, too, resembles that of solid hardwood.
 Yet the upside to this high price is that its resale value is commensurately high.
 Its perceived value, as well as its monetary value, has only gained over the last few decades as more builders, designers, and homeowners have adopted it.

-Laminate flooring can look good from a distance but does not hold up well to close examination.
-An image of wood is fused to a fiberboard core.
-Resale is low to moderate; if the house is high-end, mediocre quality laminate will almost always drag down the home's value.
-The good news is that laminate flooring manufacturers have responded to the competition from engineered wood, and have stepped up their game.
-Newer iterations of laminate not only look like wood but feel like it, due to deeper embossing of wood grain textures.
+Laminate flooring is a high-quality image of wood fused to a fiberboard core and topped with a super-hardy transparent wear layer.
+Laminate's resale value tends to be moderate.
+But laminate is hardly lagging behind: laminate flooring manufacturers have responded to the competition from engineered wood and have stepped up their game.
+Newer iterations of laminate flooring not only look even more like wood but feel like it, due to deeper embossing of wood grain textures.

 |Engineered Wood Flooring||Laminate Flooring|

-Very Easy.
-Laminate flooring installation is often compared to that of vinyl floor tile installation.
-But this is not an apt comparison as laminate flooring is even easier to install because no adhesive is involved.
-Laminate boards "fold and lock" into each other.
-You will be able to install one room's worth of laminate in one day.
+Laminate flooring installation is often compared to luxury vinyl plank installation because the laminate boards fold and lock into each other, similar to tongue and groove joinery.
+You should be able to install one room's worth of laminate in one day.

 |Installation Areas||You can install engineered wood flooring in any room of the house, except highly moisture-prone rooms such as bathrooms.||Laminate flooring can be installed in any room of the house, except highly moisture-prone rooms such as bathrooms.
 Take special precautions when laying laminate flooring in basements, as water vapor can secrete from the concrete floor.
 A subfloor system such as DRIcore can elevate the laminate and protect against moisture.|